 \section{Introduction}

-Time series forecasting, aims to predict future values based on historical observed time series data, has holds significant applications in fields such as energy management~\cite{zhou-2022-fedformer}, weather forecasting~\cite{ilbert-2024-samformer}, and traffic monitoring~\cite{woo-2022-etsformer,zhou-2021-informer}.
-Furthermor, multivariate long-term time series forecasting has received increasing attention, due to it can provide more future information and utilize the dependencies between multiple variables~\cite{lin-2025-TQNet,zhang-2023-crossformer,zhang-2025-channelmixer}.
-Thanks to advances in deep learning, a variety of methods have been proposed for multivariate long-term time series forecasting, such as Recurrent Neural Network (RNN)-based~\cite{lin-2023-segrnn,zhang-2023-rnn_nc}, Convolutional Neural Network (CNN)-based~\cite{luo-2024-moderntcn,zhang-2025-channelmixer,bai-2028-tcn,liu-2022-scinet}, Multi-layer Perceptron (MLP)-based~\cite{zeng-2023-dlinear,lin-2024-cyclenet}, and Transformer-based~\cite{zhou-2021-informer,liu-2024-itransformer,nie-2023-patchtst} methods.
-However, the complexity of time series in real-world scenarios limits their capabilities.
+Time series forecasting aims to predict future values based on historical time series data and has significant applications in fields such as energy management~\cite{zhou-2022-fedformer}, weather forecasting~\cite{ilbert-2024-samformer}, and traffic monitoring~\cite{woo-2022-etsformer,zhou-2021-informer}.
+Furthermore, multivariate long-term time series forecasting has garnered increasing attention due to its ability to provide richer future insights and leverage dependencies between multiple variables~\cite{lin-2025-TQNet,zhang-2023-crossformer,zhang-2025-channelmixer}.
+With advancements in deep learning, various methods have been proposed for multivariate long-term time series forecasting, including those based on Recurrent Neural Networks (RNNs)~\cite{lin-2023-segrnn,zhang-2023-rnn_nc}, Convolutional Neural Networks (CNNs)~\cite{luo-2024-moderntcn,zhang-2025-channelmixer,bai-2028-tcn,liu-2022-scinet}, Multi-layer Perceptrons (MLPs)~\cite{zeng-2023-dlinear,lin-2024-cyclenet}, and Transformers~\cite{zhou-2021-informer,liu-2024-itransformer,nie-2023-patchtst}.
+However, the complexity of real-world time series data often limits the effectiveness of these methods.